evolutionleo/Warp/README.md

 ## Runnning
 - Client runs as a usual GMS2 project
-- To start the server - navigate to the folder and execute `node server.js`
+- To start the server - navigate to the folder and execute `node .`

 ## Typescript Server
 ### Installing
-- Follow the original steps, but clone TypescriptServer/
+- Follow the original steps, but install TypescriptServer.zip instead of EmptyServer.zip
 - Install the [Typescript compiler](https://www.typescriptlang.org/) with `npm i -g typescript`

 ### Networking